Coolweb2go/losangelesphotosafaris-com/_posts/2021-07-08-griffith-park-la-photo-safari.md

 ---
 layout: post
-title: Griffith Park Morning Walking Photo Safari
+title: Griffith Park 3-hour Walking Photo Safari
 subtitle: Great for beginners
 tags: [griffith park,walking photo tour, los angeles]
 comments: true
 ---

-## Griffith Park Morning Walking Photo Safari for Beginners or Advanced Shutterbugs
+## Griffith Park Waling Photo Safari for Beginners or Advanced Shutterbugs

-Experience a fun early morning photo walk with a local tour guide Los Angeles travel photographer This is a four-hour morning tour, available from 7am till 11pm due to the increased human and car traffic around popular tourist attractions in L.A. during the day
+Experience a late afternoon 3- hour photo walk with a local tour guide Los Angeles travel photographer due to the increased human and car traffic around popular tourist attractions in L.A. during the day

 The cost of this tour is : $ 175 per person